 Our current water bill is $188.52.
-Even a conservative 25% increase to that bill would be an additional $47/month.
+Even a conservative 25% increase to that bill would be an additional $47/every other month.
 (Some of the bill is a base charge so we don’t see a full 1/3-1/2 reduction in that cost).

 So what does it really cost to replace those fixtures?
 Not very much.

 - Two toilets: $169.20 x 2 = $338.40